starbona/cybersecurity-labs/Nmap/01-Ping-Scan.md

-# Lab 01 - Ping Scan
+# Lab 01 – Ping Scan

 ## Objective

-Verify network connectivity and determine whether the target host is reachable.
+Determine whether the target host is online using Nmap.

 ## Command Used